J-Kuscheln/Ekalaya/README.md

 In progress:
-- Remove Account (modal)

-Should be added:
 - Edit Project
 - Project details
+  -Details Page
+  -Member can only read
+  -Leader Automatically to Edit Page

+Should be added:
 - "Take Leadership" from project with no leader
 - Add new entity to contain projects with no leader
 - Make scheduler to remove projects with no leader